 As an alternative, you might like to take a food tour or cooking class.
 This Belgian waffle-making and beer-tasting tour is particularly popular.

 The ice skating rink is a central feature, set up in a picturesque location, providing a space for recreation and enjoyment amid the winter scenery.
+The cosy winter bar serves hot drinks and snacks, offering a place to relax and socialise.

 Food Stalls

-Moules Frites: Bruges is known for its fantastic seafood, and moules frites is a local speciality.
-These fresh mussels, cooked in a pot with aromatic herbs and white wine, are usually paired with frites, the famous Belgian chips.
+- Moules Frites: Bruges is known for its fantastic seafood, and moules frites is a local speciality.
+These fresh mussels, cooked in a pot with herbs and white wine, are usually paired with frites, the famous Belgian chips.

 What to Buy

-Belgian Chocolates: When in Bruges, indulging in local chocolates is almost obligatory.
+- Belgian Chocolates: When in Bruges, indulging in local chocolates is almost obligatory.
 Packaged in decorative boxes, they make an excellent gift.

-Beer Gift Sets: Belgium’s beer culture is deeply ingrained, and Bruges is no exception.
+- Beer Gift Sets: Belgium’s beer culture is deeply ingrained, and Bruges is no exception.
 You’ll find beer gift sets containing a selection of locally brewed beers, often accompanied by a unique glass.

-Artisanal Cheese: Belgium has a long tradition of cheese-making.
+- Artisanal Cheese: Belgium has a long tradition of cheese-making.
 Artisanal cheeses can be a unique gift or a delicious treat for yourself.

 Sustainable Travel Tips